-(a) Prohibition of Private Waste Processing and Disposal Facilities.
+Disposal Facilities.
 No person other than LCSWMA, the United States of America, the Commonwealth of Pennsylvania, a county, a municipality, an authority created by the foregoing, or a person acting on behalf of the foregoing shall use or permit to be used any property owned or occupied by that person within the Municipality as a municipal waste processing or disposal facility, either for municipal waste generated within the Municipality or elsewhere, without the express written approval of the Municipality, the County and LCSWMA.

-(b) Recycling.
-The prohibition set forth in Section 6(a) of this Ordinance shall not interfere with the operation of any program for Recycling.

-(c) Existing Facilities.
-The prohibition set forth in Section 6(a) of this Ordinance shall not interfere with the operation of any privately or publicly owned solid waste facility which has been issued a solid waste permit before the effective date of this Ordinance, provided:

-(i) the owner or operator of the facility provides written notice to the County and the Municipality of the facility permit number, address, ownership and existing sources of waste no later than sixty (60) days after the effective date of this Ordinance;

-(ii) the facility accepts Regulated Municipal Waste from no sources within the County other than those then authorized by the Facility's solid waste permit and then being accepted, as reflected on the notice provided the County and Municipality pursuant to this section; and authority or agency as the entity which will receive notice pursuant to this section.

-(iii) the facility shall not be expanded in capacity, with the exception of facilities owned or operated by or on behalf of another county, which facilities may expand if such expansion is consistent with a DER approved municipal waste management plan.

-(iv) Notices under this Section shall be submitted to on behalf of the Municipality.
+- (b) Recycling.
+The prohibition set forth in Section 6(a) of this Ordinance shall not interfere with the operation of any program for Recycling. - (c) Existing Facilities.
+The prohibition set forth in Section 6(a) of this Ordinance shall not interfere with the operation of any privately or publicly owned solid waste facility which has been issued a solid waste permit before the effective date of this Ordinance, provided: - (i) the owner or operator of the facility provides written notice to the County and the Municipality of the facility permit number, address, ownership and existing sources of waste no later than sixty (60) days after the effective date of this Ordinance; - (ii) the facility accepts Regulated Municipal Waste from no sources within the County other than those then authorized by the Facility's solid waste permit and then being accepted, as reflected on the notice provided the County and Municipality pursuant to this section; and - (iii) the facility shall not be expanded in capacity, with the exception of facilities owned or operated by or on behalf of another county, which facilities may expand if such expansion is consistent with a DER approved municipal waste management plan. - (iv) Notices under this Section shall be submitted to on behalf of the Municipality.

 The County may by resolution designate LCSWMA or another